polkadot-developers/substrate-docs/content/md/en/docs/main-docs/fundamentals/accounts-addresses-keys.md

 For information about generating public and private key pairs and inspecting addresses, see [subkey](/reference/command-line-tools/subkey).
 For information about chain-specific address, see the instructions in the [SS58 repository](https://github.com/paritytech/ss58-registry).

+## Account information in FRAME

+Conceptually, accounts represent identities that have a public/private key pair with one or more public addresses.
+However, accounts also have specific properties in FRAME that are made concrete in the runtime and in the context of pallets such the balances, staking, and proxy pallets.

+In a runtime built with FRAME, an account is defined as a storage map with a 32-byte address identifier and corresponding account information, such as the number of transactions the account has made, the number of modules that depend on the account, and account balance.

+For more information about how accounts are defined in the `frame_system` pallet and the account properties in the `Account` storage map, see [here]().

 ## Specialized accounts

 Although most accounts are used to represent a public/private key pair that controls funds or executes transactions, Substrate supports some specialized accounts to control how specific key pairs can be used.
-For example, you might have accounts that require custom cryptographic schemes or can only be used to perform specific functions or can only access specific pallets.
+For example, you might have accounts that require custom cryptographic schemes, can only be used to perform specific functions, or can only access specific pallets.

 ### Staking accounts and keys